secretstartups/handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_elevateplus-round3.md

 1. Participants will not see names associated with feedback shared in Culture Amp.
 Feedback will be categorized based on who shares it: `Manager`, `Direct Reports`, and `Co-Workers`.
 1. You might be nominated by mulitiple Elevate+ participants to take the assessment.
 Please consider taking it for each person that's nominated you.
 You'll receive a separate Culture Amp message and assessment link for each assessment.
 1. Participants of current Elevate+ rounds might have also been nominated to take the assessment for their colleagues.
 This is expected - thanks for taking time to assess your fellow Elevate+ members!
 1. The People Analytics team will have access to the entire survey data set, including names, and will use this to pull aggregate themes from across all Elevate+ participants.
-The Talent Develompment team does **not** only has access to aggregate themes.
+The Talent Develompment team only has access to aggregate themes.
 1. If you're nominated to give feedback to someone that you feel you can't give adequate feedback to, based on your level of collaboration with them, please simply ignore the message from Culture Amp and any reminders.